 Manually flashing firmware on the switches is more complicated than with our access points or routers, as there is not an out-of-the-box tool that does all actions for you.
-You'll need to be aware of the switch's IP address and be able to setup a TFTP server on your local network.
+You'll need to be aware of the switch's IP address, and know how to use SSH and setup a TFTP server on your local network.

 Generally this should only be done as a last resort.
 If your switch can check into CloudTrax, it is simpler to have the switch upgrade via CloudTrax instead.

 - Install and configure a TFTP server.
 There are a variety of TFTP servers for different operating systems.
 It is up to you to download and configure a TFTP server for your operating system.